livelace/terraform-multicloud-proxy/README.md

     livelace/terraform-multicloud-proxy-bootstrap genconf
 ```

 This will produce different configurations for above mentioned apps and place all those stuff into "/data" directory.
+Repeat this command if you change something in the configuration file.

 **Build virtual machines images:**